Go to Starbucks and Learn the Creative Power of Observation

 The key to creativity is that by being observant and collecting information of all kinds (art, history, literature, music, etc.), then our brain will be like a sponge as we squeeze out what we know to be creative when we solve our next big problem.

-“Your observations collect the raw material or sand for your creativity.
-You can’t create a magnificent sand castle without sand, and you can’t create the Taj Mahal without marble.” — Curtis Panasuk, Creativity Instructor
+“Your observations are meant to collect the raw material, or sand for your creativity.
+You can’t create a magnificent sandcastle without sand, and you can’t create the Taj Mahal without marble.” — Curtis Panasuk, Creativity Instructor

 The next time that you read that sign above the Starbucks door, ask yourself what other things are you missing?
 What is the shape of the grill on the front of your car, the pattern on your front door or the eye color of a colleague?

-“Set a goal of observing twelve new things every day, and asking twelve new questions, and make sure that you are learning and exposing yourself to new things.” — Curtis Panasuk, Creativity Instructor
+“Set a goal of observing three new things every day, and asking three new questions, and make sure that you are learning and exposing yourself to new things.
+When my children were young, I had a ‘one bite rule’ at dinner to help them sample new things, please extend this to your life, sample new things every day.” — Curtis Panasuk, Creativity Instructor

-You can even observe things by doing “time travel”, please read, Can you Name the US President with the British Accent?
+You can even observe things by doing “time travel.”
+Can you Name the US President with the British Accent?

 Strengthen your creative muscle today.
 Expose yourself to something new every day to cross-train your brain.
 Your brain needs to be in the best shape possible so that you can perform at your most creative level.